 Still interested in forming an LLC now that you have some basic understanding of the ups and downs?
 Good!
 Keep reading to find out how to set up an LLC.

-The steps to setting up an LLC will differ depending on the state you’re in.
+The steps to setting up llc business loans will differ depending on the state you’re in.
 That said, below we’ve provided a quick summary of the basic requirements which will help you get prepared.

 Step-by-step guide of how to set up an LLC: